Carajo

-Carajo was an Argentinian rock band from Buenos Aires.
+Carajo ([kaˈɾaxo]; "Dick" or "Fuck!") was an Argentine rock band from Buenos Aires.
 It was formed in 2000 with Marcelo "Corvata" Corvalan on bass and vocals, Andres "Andy" Vilanova on drums and Hernan "Tery" Langer on guitar and backing vocals.
 The first two share the history of having been part of the band A.N.I.M.A.L.
 In 2020, the band's breakup was announced.